drevops/vortex/.drevops/docs/content/workflows/variables.md

 Overwrite existing database if it exists.

-Usually set to `0` in deployed environments and can be temporary set to `1` for<br />a specific deployment.<br />Set this to `1` in .env.local to override when developing localy.
+Usually set to `0` in deployed environments and can be temporary set to `1` for<br />a specific deployment.<br />Set this to `1` in .env.local to override when developing locally.

 Default value: `UNDEFINED`